probmods/probmods2/exercises/bayesian-data-analysis.md

 The subject performs well!
 Soon after, your adviser drops by and wants you to make a decision to collect more data or tweak your experimental paradigm.
 You thought beforehand that your task was too difficult.
-Do you still think your task is too hard?

 Since you wrote down your prior beliefs, we can examine how much the data update those beliefs about the `taskDifficulty` parameter.
 How does your degree of belief in task difficult change as a result of your one pilot subject performing well?